htalat/biblio-code-challenge/readme.md

 ## The structure of this repository
 The structure of this repository should be relatively self-explanatory.
 Use the appropriate directory for your code.
 A basic example has been provided for the index route.

+## important note
+- need to feed in atleast one institute and one book as defined in the schema
+- postman collection file provided